garrandall/popular-music-data/tracks/all-strung-out-on-you-john-travolta.md

 There just ain't enough of you to go around
 And just when I'm needing you, baby
 You ain't nowhere to be found
-Baby, it's getting' me down, because I'm...
+Baby, it's getting' me down, because I'm

 All strung out on you, baby
 All strung out on you, baby